rainbow494/arch-1/doc/en-us/an-epic-tripadvisor-update-why-not-run-on-the-cloud-the-gran.markdown

 Initial setup of each of our colocated datacenter is about $2.2M, plus about $300K every year for upgrade and expansion.
 The Capex is about $1M annually if we assume the initial setup cost is amortized over three years.
 The Opex, including space, power and bandwidth, is about $300K annually.
 Combined cost for each datacenter is about $1.3M per year.
 We have over 200 machines in each data center to support our operations.
 Each machine typically costs $7K.

-<span>If we spent the $1.3M per year on a complete EC2 site instead, we could afford the following architecture, provided that we used one-year reserved instances.</span>
+    If we spent the $1.3M per year on a complete EC2 site instead, we could afford the following architecture, provided that we used one-year reserved instances.

-*   <span>550 Front and back ends</span>
+*       550 Front and back ends
-*   <span>64 Memcache</span>
+*       64 Memcache
-*   <span>10 Database</span>
+*       10 Database

-<span>Costs $1,486,756.96</span>
+    Costs $1,486,756.96

-<span>This means that we could add more than 60% capacity our current configuration (340 front and backends, 32 memcache, 5 databases).</span>
+    This means that we could add more than 60% capacity our current configuration (340 front and backends, 32 memcache, 5 databases).

-<span>If we used the three-year reserved instance contract, then such a configuration would cost $0.88M per year.
-If we wanted to spend $3.9M over three years, we could afford such an architecture:</span>
+    If we used the three-year reserved instance contract, then such a configuration would cost $0.88M per year.
+If we wanted to spend $3.9M over three years, we could afford such an architecture:

-*   <span>880 Front and back ends</span>
+*       880 Front and back ends
-*   <span>64 Memcache</span>
+*       64 Memcache
-*   <span>20 Database</span>
+*       20 Database

 It is interesting to note that even with this number, we are only getting 1760 server cores (2 on each machine), while our live-site runs on 3500 cores. **Nevertheless, we are confident that with such resources would allow us to properly address the garbage collection and latency issues that we are currently encountering at production-level traffic**.

 ### General Cost Reduction

-*   <span>Reserved instances - We calculated that using reserved instances on just a 1-year contract would cut our total annual costs in half.
-We also don’t need to reserve all instances for peak traffic and leverage either on-demand or lower utilization reserved instances to reduce our overall cost.</span>
+*       Reserved instances - We calculated that using reserved instances on just a 1-year contract would cut our total annual costs in half.
+We also don’t need to reserve all instances for peak traffic and leverage either on-demand or lower utilization reserved instances to reduce our overall cost.
-*   <span>Size instances only to their necessary capacity.
-Right now, this is done by just launching different proportions of back ends.</span>
+*       Size instances only to their necessary capacity.
+Right now, this is done by just launching different proportions of back ends.
-*   <span>Placement groups - get better performance between instance groups we know will always be there.</span>
+*       Placement groups - get better performance between instance groups we know will always be there.

 ## Points of Failure

-*   <span>Having some type of “BigIP-like” instance at the front.
-What do we do when this goes down?</span>
+*       Having some type of “BigIP-like” instance at the front.
+What do we do when this goes down?
-*   <span>Our load balancers are managed by Amazon, what happens when they go down?
-The references to a full DNS name rather than an IP address is promising, but this is generally unknown.</span>
+*       Our load balancers are managed by Amazon, what happens when they go down?
+The references to a full DNS name rather than an IP address is promising, but this is generally unknown.
-*   <span>Auto-scaling helps with front and back end pools, ensuring that they all stay at a certain number.
-However, restoring memcache to its hit rate would be time-consuming, and we would need to rely on replicated hot standbys for databases.</span>
+*       Auto-scaling helps with front and back end pools, ensuring that they all stay at a certain number.
+However, restoring memcache to its hit rate would be time-consuming, and we would need to rely on replicated hot standbys for databases.

 ## Best Practices